RunestoneInteractive/RunestoneServer/source/SortSearch/TheQuickSort.rst

        :answer_b: 9
        :answer_c: 16
        :answer_d: 19
        :feedback_a: The three numbers used in selecting the pivot are 1, 9, 19.
 1 is not the median, and would be a very bad choice for the pivot since it is the smallest number in the list.
        :feedback_b:  Good job.
        :feedback_c: although 16 would be the median of 1, 16, 19 the middle is at len(list) // 2.
        :feedback_d: the three numbers used in selecting the pivot are 1, 9, 19.
 9 is the median.
 19 would be a bad choice since it is almost the largest.

        Given the following list of numbers [1, 20, 11, 5, 2, 9, 16, 14, 13, 19] what would be the first pivot value using the median of 3 method?

    .. mchoicema:: question_sort_9
-      :correct: c
        :answer_a: Shell Sort
        :answer_b: Quick Sort
        :answer_c: Merge Sort
        :answer_d: Insertion Sort
+       :correct: c
-      :feedback_a: Shell sort is about n^1.5
+       :feedback_a: Shell sort is about ``n^1.5``
-      :feedback_b: Quick sort can be O(n log n), but if the pivot points are not well chosen and the list is just so, it can be O(n^2)
+       :feedback_b: Quick sort can be O(n log n), but if the pivot points are not well chosen and the list is just so, it can be O(n^2).
        :feedback_c: Merge Sort is the only guaranteed O(n log n) even in the worst case.
 The cost is that merge sort uses more memory.
-      :feedback_d: Insertion sort in O(n^2)
+       :feedback_d: Insertion sort is ``O(n^2)``

+       Which of the following sort algorithms are guaranteed to be O(n log n) even in the worst case?